Strange Attractors Modifier

 The modifier's interface looks like this:

-For the 'Groups Affected', 'Falloff' and 'Data Mapping' tabs and for the buttons at the bottom of the interface, please see the 'Common interface elements' page.
+For the 'Groups Affected' and 'Falloff' and tabs and for the buttons at the bottom of the interface, please see the 'Common interface elements' page.

 Please also see the 'Hints and tips' section below.